• Prize-winner at the International Vocalists' Competition in China (2005)

-• Prize-winner at the V International Rimsky-Korsakov Young Opera Singers' Competition (St Petersburg, 2002, first prize)
+• Prize-winner at the V International Rimsky-Korsakov Young Opera Singers’ Competition (St Petersburg, 2002, 1st prize).

-• Recipient of the Moniuszko Prize at the IV International Stanislaw Moniuszko Vocal Competition (Warsaw, 2001)
+• Recipient of the special Stanisław Moniuszko Prize at the International Stanisław Moniuszko Vocalists’ Competition (Warsaw, 2001).

 Ninetta (The Love for Three Oranges)